Hamilton Fish III: Later life

-Fish was one of the witnesses portrayed in the 1981 Warren Beatty film Reds, which depicts the life of journalist John Reed and his experiences during Russia's 1917 October Revolution, which led to the creation of a communist state in Russia and the Soviet Union.
+Fish was one of the witnesses interviewed in the 1981 Warren Beatty film Reds, which depicts the life of journalist John Reed and his experiences during Russia's 1917 October Revolution, which led to the creation of a communist state in Russia and the Soviet Union.
 As part of producing the film, the crew interviewed in the 1970s several individuals who had witnessed the events of 1917.
 The interviews were used throughout the film to describe places and events and to bridge transitions between the scenes.

 Fish endorsed Conservative Party nominee James L. Buckley in the 1970 United States Senate election in New York.

 In his 1991 memoirs, Fish would accuse the United Nations of being a means for Franklin Roosevelt to "become president of the entire world."
 In addition, Fish would express support for NATO, United States invasions of Panama and Grenada, and the 1990 Gulf War, while criticizing the Vietnam War.
 Harshly critical of American support for France against Southeast Asian independence movements, Fish would describe John Foster Dulles as the “worst Secretary of State in American history.”

 Personal life

 Fish was married four times.
 His first marriage in 1921 to Grace Chapin Rogers (1885–1960), daughter of former mayor of Brooklyn Alfred C. Chapin (1848–1936), produced three children.
 Their son, Hamilton Fish IV, was a thirteen-term U.S. Representative from New York, holding office from 1969 to 1995.
 The Fishes' daughter Lillian Veronica Fish married David Whitmire Hearst, son of William Randolph Hearst.

+In 1967, seven years after the death of Grace Rogers Fish, Hamilton Fish III married Marie Blackton.
+She died in 1974.

-In 1976, Hamilton Fish III married Alice Desmond, the widow of his long-time colleague Thomas Desmond.
+In 1976, Fish married Alice Desmond, the widow of his long-time colleague Thomas Desmond.
 In 1980, Fish and Desmond created a library for the Garrison, NY community where the Fish family had family ties.
 Mrs. Fish gave the funds to establish the Alice Curtis Desmond and Hamilton Fish Library.
 The couple divorced in 1984.

 Fish married his fourth and final wife, Lydia Ambrogio Fish, on September 9, 1988, Fish was aged 99 while Ambrogio was aged 56.
 They remained married until his death.
 She died in Port Jervis on January 12, 2015.

 Death and burial

-Fish died in Cold Spring, New York, on January 18, 1991.
+Fish died in Cold Spring, New York, on January 18, 1991, at the age of 102.
 He was buried at Saint Philip's Church Cemetery in Garrison, New York.